 “OPT_FUT”: Exchange traded optionSPT: Spot transaction.

-Mapping to the Output Formats
+Mapping to Output Formats

 When the eRR Process has determined the eligibility of a transaction report and selected the corresponding regime, it creates the corresponding output message.
 To do so, the data contained in the enriched input message in CpML fomat is mapped to the required fields of the output format.
 The mapping from the enriched CpML message to the EMIR fields and ACER XML is described in cross-reference tables, which are attached to this process specification as Excel files.